TECH

 Luckily, we can easily solve this problem using the so-called Hooks that are a part of React functionality since version 16.8.
 Hooks allow us to divide a component into small functions by their purposes, and not based on the lifecycle method.
 For example, you can move video loading and playback logic from one lifecycle method to separate hooks.
 Moreover, using your custom hooks, you can extract the above-mentioned video handling logic and side effects out of the component so it's easier to test and reuse.

+There was another case where we needed to handle various BLE-based protocols within a React Native gym app.
+Our solution was a generic protocol handler that helped us avoid code overcomplication.
 You can additionally control components’ inner state by using a reducer — it’ll make its behavior more predictable.

 Poor Code Optimization